-Now in the National League, Schilling worked 56 games in relief in 1991, with a 3-5 record and a 3.81 ERA.
-Just before the 1992 season began, he was traded to the Philadelphia Phillies straight up for pitcher Jason Grimsley on April 2.
+Now in the National League, Schilling worked 56 games in relief in 1991, with a 3-5 record and a 3.82 ERA.
+Just before the 1992 season began, he was traded to the Philadelphia Phillies straight up for Jason Grimsley on April 2.

 With the Phillies, Schilling settled in.
-His first year was also manager Jim Fregosi‘s first full season with the club.
+His first year was also manager Jim Fregosi‘s first.
 Schilling pitched nine seasons with the Phillies and won 101 games.
 His first year, 1992, was one of the best – a 2.35 earned-run average and a league-leading WHIP (walks and hits per inning pitched) of 0.990.
 With 26 starts (and 16 relief appearances), Schilling won 14 games, losing 11 for a sixth-place team.
 He threw 10 complete games.

 The 1993 Phillies went all the way to the World Series.
 Schilling (16-7) and Tommy Greene (16-4) tied for the team lead in wins.
 Schilling was named MVP of the NLCS against Atlanta.
 In the World Series, against the Toronto Blue Jays, he was tagged for seven runs (six earned) in Game One, and bore the loss.
 In Game Five, when a Jays win would have given them the championship, Schilling threw a five-hit, 2-0 shutout.
 Toronto won Game Six and the Series.

 The Phillies didn’t have another season that even got them to .500 until 2001, at which point Schilling was gone.